GeorgeEBeresford/Crosshair-Overlay/README.md

+This project has been archived as I have no plans to make any changes to it.
+Other developers are perfectly welcome to fork this repository and make any changes

 # Crosshair-Overlay
 A movable overlay for a custom crosshair.
 Intended to be used over windowed or borderless window games which provide either non-existant or unsuitable crosshairs.